bgaze/bootstrap-color-palette/README.md

 ### Initial color

 The component color is managed through it's `data-color` attribute, which is updated each time a new color is selected.
-Just use this attribute to set it's initial color.
+Use this attribute with markup or javascript to set initial color.

-### Options
+### BCP options

 The plugin offers several options: